angarsky/diveintopython/learn/regex.md

 # Output: ['info@example.com', 'support@example.org']
 ```

-### Conclusion

-The `re` module in Python, especially `re.findall()`, is a powerful tool for regex pattern matching and extraction, such as finding all occurrences of a pattern or extracting email addresses from text.
-Whether you're handling data analysis, text processing, or simply automating mundane tasks, mastering Python regex will significantly boost your productivity.

----

-For more tips on using Python and regex, continue exploring with related topics like `re.match()`, `re.search()`, and regex patterns for data validation.

 ## Regex sub, search

 In Python, regex (regular expressions) are utilized for string searching and manipulation.
 Two powerful functions in this domain are `regex.sub()` and `regex.search()`.
 By mastering these, you can efficiently perform **Python regex substitution** and search operations in your text processing tasks.